evilchili/linernotes-dot-club-docs/draft/server_rules.md

 The Club's administrators and their delegates will summarily and with prejudice suspend or terminate users who violate the Club's Terms of Service, and silence or block (defederate from) instances enabling those users.
 You may comport yourself however you wish; we are not required to provide you a platform to do so.

 If you believe someone is violating Code of Conduct, we ask that you submit a report when you block the user or instance.
-Provide as much detail as is necessary for the Club's moderation team to have the context required to fully investigate the issue.
+Provide as much detail as is necessary for the Club's Moderation Team to have the context required to fully investigate the issue.

 If you are reporting a user on an instance other than Liner Notes Club, please be sure to forward the report to the user's instance also.

 ## 4.1 Our Responsibilities

-The administrators and moderation team will endeavour to:
+The Administrators and Moderation Team will endeavour to:

 - Lead by example, abiding by the Terms of Use.
 - Keep the atmosphere of the Club as welcoming and enjoyable as possible.